dapr/docs/daprdocs/content/en/operations/observability/metrics/metrics-overview.md

 ### Configuring Custom Latency Histogram Buckets

-Dapr use cumulative histogram metrics to group latency values into buckets, where each bucket contains a count of the number of requests that had that latency plus all the requests with lower latency.
+Dapr uses cumulative histogram metrics to group latency values into buckets, where each bucket contains:
+- A count of the number of requests with that latency
+- All the requests with lower latency

 By default, Dapr groups request latency metrics into the following buckets: